-We’ve busted enough sunscreen myths that chances are you already know how important it is to wear a broad-spectrum one every day as directed, in addition to taking other sun protection measures.
-Once you adjust your skin care routine, this probably seems like a simple enough rule to follow—until you start incorporating makeup into the mix.
+We’ve busted enough sunscreen myths that chances are you already know how important it is to wear broad-spectrum SPF every day as directed, in addition to taking other sun protection measures.
+Once you adjust your skin care routine, this probably seems like a simple enough rule to follow—until you add makeup into the mix.
 What happens when you want to wear foundation?
 Should sunscreen go over it?
 Or should it go under foundation?
-Well, let's get this sorted out.
-Keep reading to learn how to layer sunscreen and foundation.
+Well, let’s get this sorted out.
+Below, we’re filling you in on our best sunscreen to wear under makeup and sharing a step-by-step routine for layering SPF and foundation.

 As for those additional sun protection measures we mentioned above, the FDA recommends limiting your amount of time in the sun (especially during the sun’s peak hours between 10 a.m. to 2 p.m.), seeking shade, and covering up exposed areas in long sleeves, pants, a broad-brimmed hat, and UV-blocking sunglasses.

 STEP #2.
 CHOOSE THE RIGHT FOUNDATION FOR YOUR SKIN TYPE AND TONE